Season of Re-education

 for me?"

 That's just the money end.
-I have put in hundreds of hours creating the website and writing books and articles to help those who want to be set free.
+I have put in thousands of hours creating the website and writing books and articles to help those who want to be set free.
 And I also put in many many hours serving homeschoolers that I am never compensated for; the only way we are is through the sale of books.
+(I WILL be in Heaven though!!
+So I'm not complaining!!!)

-Now, in light of "all the above," can you see how questions about how I can make the course cost less might affect me?
-I don't take them personally, they don't make me angry or hurt my feelings.
-It's just that I ~ WE ~ have already poured endless hours and thousands of dollars to produce the resources and website you are enjoying.
-We now need for you to take the baton and run with it from here.
-I'm a wife, a mom, homeschooling myself (and my children), with NO staff other than my husband and myself to handle the 500+ contacts we receive a month, so rather than ask me to take more of my time to personalize the course for you and figure out how to make it cost less for you or figure up your order, I need to ask you to take what we have already provided and do what you can from here.
+In light of "all the above," can you see how questions about how I can make the course cost less might be received?
+I don't take them personally, as in they don't make me angry or hurt my feelings.
+It's just that I ~ we ~ have already poured endless hours and thousands of dollars to produce the resources and website you are enjoying, so (and please know that I say this with gentleness,) we now need for you to "grab the baton" and run with it from here, asking God to "fill in the gaps" for you financially, need be.
+If this is something He called you to do, then it is a need, which it says in the Word He will provide.

-Now for a few ways to make this more affordable:
+Now for a few ways to make this more affordable for you(!):

 Ask any homeschooling friends (or even mere acquaintances) if they have any of the books for the course that you could borrow.